martindow/dropwizard-hazelcast-session/README.md

 Next up, open `example-app/config/dw-hazelcast-example-dev-8180.yml` and `example-app/config/dw-hazelcast-example-dev-8280.yml` and change the value of `  sessionTimeoutSecs` to `10` (seconds).
 Restart both services.
 Now you'll see the session expire after 10 seconds.

-You can keep adding and removing nodes and Hazelcast will keep track of the cluster and moving the data around the nodes to ensure it will remain available if any node suddenly disappears.
+You can keep adding and removing nodes and Hazelcast will manage the cluster for you.
+Data will be transparently distributed across the nodes to ensure it will remain available if any node suddenly disappears.

 Why, oh why?
 ------------

 Obviously a RESTful service shouldn't rely on session state to do it's work, so why would you want need this?
-Well [Dropwizard Views](http://www.dropwizard.io/manual/views.html) offers a couple of great modules for building web applications using Dropwizard and those often do need some session state to be useful.
+Well [Dropwizard Views](http://www.dropwizard.io/manual/views.html) offers a couple of great modules for building web applications and those often do need some session state to be useful.

 `dropwizard-hazelcast-session` lets you quickly and easily add session state which is instantly replicated across a cluster of services.